 - i.
-Need for capacity building and Training - ii.
-Access to good Internet Services - iii.
-Lack of Public and Private Awareness of changing Global Business and manufacturing practices - iv.
+Need for capacity building and training - ii.
+Access to good internet services - iii.
+Lack of public and private awareness of changing global business and manufacturing practices - iv.
 Lack of awareness about the benefits and opportunities

-- Freelancers will be promoted as the key employment opportunity sector and its separate association will be registered in the Ministry of Commerce to have dedicated attention to the bottlenecks faced by them. - ii.
-Align SME policy in line with the growing opportunities in e-Commerce.
-Initiate Pak e-SME program to identify train, enable and connect 50,000 e-SMEs of remote areas of Pakistan to online market places for promoting e-Commerce - iii.
-Creation of an e-Commerce business facilitation hub.
-TDAP will develop an E-Platform to bring together all players under one umbrella. - iv.
-Augment scale and effectiveness of export enhancing e-Commerce training and talent development among SMEs in collaboration with relevant organizations and associations. - v.
-SMEs shall be connected with global online platforms through digital marketing
+- i.
+Freelancers will be promoted as the key employment opportunity sector and its separate association will be registered in the Ministry of Commerce to have dedicated attention to the bottlenecks faced by them. - ii.
+SME policy shall be aligned with the growing opportunities in e-Commerce sector.
+Pak e-SME program shall be initiated to identify, train, enable and connect 50,000 e-SMEs of the remote areas of Pakistan to online market places for promoting e-Commerce. - iii.
+An e-Commerce business facilitation hub will be created.
+TDAP will develop an e-Platform to bring together all players under one umbrella. - iv.
+Scale and effectiveness of export enhancing e-Commerce training and talent development among SMEs shall be augmented in collaboration with relevant organizations and associations.

-- vi.
-Collaboration with relevant organizations for access to finance e-Commerce SMEs through venture capital and seed funding to promote digitization and skill development in Pakistan. - vii.
-It will complement Kamyab Jawan program by launching various initiatives for encouraging digital marketing, capacity building and e-Commerce enterprises (Annexure-III)
+- v.
+SMEs shall be connected with global online platforms through digital marketing. - vi.
+Collaboration shall be ensured with relevant organizations for access to finance e-Commerce SMEs through venture capital and seed funding to promote digitization and skill development in Pakistan. - vii.
+It will complement Kamyab Jawan program by launching various initiatives for encouraging digital marketing, capacity building and e-Commerce enterprises (Annexure-III).